Sign up to The American magazine's newsletters (below) to receive more regular news, articles and updates on America in the UK.

 Finally, what's the best thing about being Sandra Dickinson?

-I’m still alive an breathing, after all these years!
+I'm still alive and breathing, after all these years!

-Sandra is appearing in The Unbuilt City at the King's Head Theatre, in London (Islington), until June 30.
-Find out details and buy tickets at http://www.kingsheadtheatre.com/
+Sandra appeared in The Unbuilt City at the King's Head Theatre, in London (Islington), until June 30, 2018. www.kingsheadtheatre.com